attia-mahmoud/h2/tests/http2_testcases.md

     66. "A SETTINGS frame MUST be sent by both endpoints at the start of a connection and MAY be sent at any other time by either endpoint over the lifetime of the connection."
     67. "Implementations MUST support all of the settings defined by this specification."
     - **ACK (0x01):**
         68. "When set, the ACK flag indicates that this frame acknowledges receipt and application of the peer's SETTINGS frame.
-When this bit is set, the frame payload of the SETTINGS frame MUST be empty."
-        69. "Receipt of a SETTINGS frame with the ACK flag set and a length field value other than 0 MUST be treated as a connection error (Section 5.4.1) of type FRAME_SIZE_ERROR."
+When this bit is set, the frame payload of the SETTINGS frame MUST be empty.
+Receipt of a SETTINGS frame with the ACK flag set and a length field value other than 0 MUST be treated as a connection error (Section 5.4.1) of type FRAME_SIZE_ERROR."
-    70. "The stream identifier for a SETTINGS frame MUST be zero (0x00)."
-    71. "If an endpoint receives a SETTINGS frame whose Stream Identifier field is anything other than 0x00, the endpoint MUST respond with a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
+    70. "The stream identifier for a SETTINGS frame MUST be zero (0x00).
+If an endpoint receives a SETTINGS frame whose Stream Identifier field is anything other than 0x00, the endpoint MUST respond with a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
     72. "A badly formed or incomplete SETTINGS frame MUST be treated as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
     73. "A SETTINGS frame with a length other than a multiple of 6 octets MUST be treated as a connection error (Section 5.4.1) of type FRAME_SIZE_ERROR."

 **Section 6.5.2 (Defined Settings):**
     - **SETTINGS_ENABLE_PUSH (0x02):**
-        74. "A server MUST NOT send a PUSH_PROMISE frame if it receives the SETTINGS_ENABLE_PUSH (0x02) parameter set to a value of 0"
-        75. "A client that has both set this parameter to 0 and had it acknowledged MUST treat the receipt of a PUSH_PROMISE frame as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
+        74. "A server MUST NOT send a PUSH_PROMISE frame if it receives the SETTINGS_ENABLE_PUSH (0x02) parameter set to a value of 0.
+A client that has both set this parameter to 0 and had it acknowledged MUST treat the receipt of a PUSH_PROMISE frame as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
         76. "The initial value of SETTINGS_ENABLE_PUSH is 1.Any value other than 0 or 1 MUST be treated as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
         77. "A server MUST NOT explicitly set this value (SETTINGS_ENABLE_PUSH) to 1."
         78. "A server MAY choose to omit this setting (SETTINGS_ENABLE_PUSH) when it sends a SETTINGS frame, but if a server does include a value, it MUST be 0."